Cadrew/ocs-video-comparison/README.md

 - MXF
 - MPEG

 Videos do not have to be in the same format to be compared.
 However, they must have the same resolution and the same aspect ratio.
+It's better that both videos have the same framerate to avoid potential image shifts in the comparison.

 ## Prerequisites